What's Going On With Nokia Stock Today? - Nokia (NYSE:NOK)

 Top ETF Exposure

-Significance: Because NOK carries significant weight in these funds, any significant inflows or outflows for these ETFs will likely force automatic buying or selling of the stock.
+Significance: Because Nokia carries significant weight in these funds, any significant inflows or outflows for these ETFs will likely trigger automatic buying or selling of the stock.

 Price Action

-NOK Stock Price Activity: Nokia shares were down 5.04% at $12.53 at the time of publication on Thursday, according to Benzinga Pro data.
+NOK Stock Price Activity: Nokia shares were up 3.89% at $12.83 at publication on Friday, according to Benzinga Pro data.

 This content was partially produced with the help of AI tools and was reviewed and published by Benzinga editors.Market News and Data brought to you by Benzinga APIs